arjunkaruvally/EDEN_torch/README.md

 - `progressbar` - for displaying progressbar
 - `libtorch` - for hardware acceleration
 - `matplotplusplus` - for plotting diagnostics

+make sure `matplotplusplus` is downloaded to the main folder prior to building.

+# Installation

 The library can be configured and build by running the following commands from the build directory.